openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func load(memoryOrder!: MemoryOrder): UInt8
 ```

-Function: Performs a read operation using the memory ordering specified by `memoryOrder`, returning the current value of the atomic type.
+Function: Performs a read operation using the memory ordering specified by `memoryOrder` to read the value of the atomic type.

 > **Note:**
 >